 Maintain a list of campus water/stormwater research topics requiring study.

-Identify demonstration sites/projects that are available for external funding or support under the University Sustainability Fund.
+Identify demonstration sites/projects that are available for external funding or support.
 These demonstration sites will serve as models for the state and region.

 Seek and support synergistic projects between Facilities Management and the research community that further overall campus water and stormwater management goals (e.g. design, funding and monitoring of an ESD installation).